- Origin 1789-1816

 And in 2009 and 2010, the Committee devoted months of work to comprehensive health care reform.
 The result was enactment of the sweeping Patient Protection and Affordable Care Act in March of 2010.

-As the Finance Committee nears its bicentennial in 2016, it is apparent that it continues to be a prime focus of many issues that affect the nation and one of the most influential committees in the United States Senate.
+It is apparent that the committee continues to be a prime focus of many issues that affect the nation and one of the most influential committees in the United States Senate.